 - Boosted post – 787 new people reached

 How does this jive with your experience on Facebook Ads?

 I’ll be happy to share the specifics of what we tried and how we tried it (and how you can test this for yourself, too.)

 One final thought before moving ahead, it might be useful to see how our experience compares to Facebook Ads benchmarks overall.
-Matthew Kammerer shared an overview of social media advertising in a guest post at the Buffer blog, including the following chart of helpful Facebook benchmarks.
+WordStream analyzed the Facebook Ads performance of its 256 US-based clients and came up with many helpful performance benchmarks, such as the following.

 Since we find ourselves in the technology space at Buffer, we can compare to the industry benchmarks in this chart.